mehmetkicirti/SE311_SmartCityApplication/README.md

 ### 6. Command Pattern =>
 ---

-I prefer this pattern because our engineer will have the structure of resetting the values on the apartment at the time it is requested, that is, she is responsible for performing a transaction.
+I prefer this pattern because our engineer will have the structure of resetting the values on the apartment at the time it is requested, that is, he is responsible for performing a transaction.